entelect-incubator/.NET/Phase 5/Step 2/README.md

 ```

 Brotli compression is used by default if it is supported by the client.
 If Brotli is not supported, Gzip can be used if the client supports it.

+You can read more on response compression [here](https://docs.microsoft.com/en-us/aspnet/core/performance/response-compression?view=aspnetcore-5.0).

 ## **Move to Phase 6**